Tranquil-M/dotfiles/README.md

 ```
 * An application launcher, file exporer, ssh window, and window switcher all within Rofi.
 * A notification center/viewer utilizing SwayNC
-* A custom discord theme, utilizing Equicord \
-Discord.
-Must be manually patched by running the command
+* A custom discord theme, utilizing Equicord.
+Discord be manually patched after every update by running the following command in the terminal:
 ```
 sudo Equilotl
 ```
 * NvChad, the best NeoVim distrobution (imo)
 * Exa, a better list command! (love this sm)
 * Zoxide, a better cd command!
 (LOVE this sm)
-* An on screen display for backlight and volume, using Swayosd
+* An on screen display for backlight and volume, using SwayOSD
 * A clean lockscreen using hyprlock
 * A minimal logout menu using wlogout
 * A firefox color theme using pywal-fox